 Moreover, the CFG73 monitors have an upgraded stand, but no RGB lighting technology.

-In addition to the superior 3,000:1 static contrast ratio and a decent 350-nit peak brightness, the monitor delivers an immersive image quality with vibrant and bright colors as well as deep and vivid blacks.
+In addition to the superior 3,000:1 static contrast ratio and strong 350-nit peak brightness, the monitor offers an immersive image quality with vibrant and bright colors as well as deep and vivid blacks.

 While 1080p screen resolution may be too low for some users, it does provide a decent amount of pixel density on the 23.5″ screen of the monitor.

 So, there’s a reasonable amount of screen space available, details are sharp, and more importantly, it is not very demanding on your PC system.

 In fact, when it comes to image quality, the Samsung C24FG73 is one of the best 24″ 1080p monitors available.

-There’s minimal backlight bleeding and no dead pixels while the 178-degree wide viewing angles cause only minor shifts in contrast when the screen is looked at skewed angles (far from the sides or far from below/above).
+There’s minimal backlight bleeding and no dead pixels, while the 178-degree wide viewing angles cause only minor changes in contrast when the screen is looked at strange angles (far from the sides or far from below/above).

-Furthermore, once you set the Response Time setting in the OSD (On-Screen Display) menu to ‘Faster’ or ‘Fastest’, the monitor enables the 1ms MPRT technology which via backlight strobing further reduces motion blur and ghosting in fast-paced games.
+Furthermore, once you set the Response Time setting in the OSD (On-Screen Display) menu to ‘Faster’ or ‘Fastest’, the monitor enables the 1ms MPRT technology which via backlight strobing further decreases motion blur and ghosting in fast-paced games.

 Alas, in darker scenes where there are a lot of dark pixels involved, some smearing will be noticeable, but to a tolerable degree.

-So, if you’re looking for a 144Hz monitor for competitive gaming, you’d still be better off with a TN panel display which has a 1ms (GtG) response time, though then you wouldn’t have nearly as good image quality.
+So, if you’re looking for a 144Hz monitor for competitive gaming, you’d still be better off with an IPS panel display with a 1ms (GtG) response time speed at this price range, though then you wouldn’t have as high contrast ratio.

 If you haven’t yet experienced 144Hz, you’ll be amazed by the extra fluidity and responsiveness it brings to fast-paced gameplay – or any game where you can get over 100FPS (assuming the game isn’t locked to 60FPS).

 The CFG73 also supports AMD FreeSync but with a rather limited dynamic range of 70-144Hz.

-As long as your FPS (Frames Per Second) rate stays within that range, there will be no screen tearing or stuttering.
+As long as your FPS (Frames Per Second) stays within that range, there will be no screen tearing or stuttering.